High Speed Shutter

-The High Speed Shutter System is attached to the lens with the supplied lens adapter that has 37mm x 0.5mm threads on it.
+The High Speed Shutter is attached to the lens with the supplied lens adapter that has 37 mm x 0.5 mm threads on it.
 You can see the pieces required to mount it in the diagram above.
 The step down ring is not included and will need to be sized to the lens you are planning to attach the shutter to.
-We stock some of the more common sizes.
+We stock all of the common sizes and even some uncommon sizes.

-The shutter weighs about 500g so you may want to support the shutter with an external bracket if you plan on dragging the shutter around in the field.
+The shutter weighs about 500 g so you may want to support the shutter with an external bracket if you plan on carrying the shutter around.
 We have a tripod mountable Shutter Support System for this purpose.
-The 1/4-20 threaded holes are for this purpose.
+The 1/4-20 threaded holes are provided to mount the shutter to the support system.
 There are also 2 mounting holes in the back of the shutter as well.
 The dust caps shown in the picture are included.

 Next is the power jack, The shutter runs from low voltage DC ((12 to 16VDC).
 This allows the shutter to be powered up by battery.
 A single Li-Ion battery will run both the shutter and StopShot.